DevMountain/react-assessment/README.md

 ### Summary

-In this assessment we will create the basic outline of the main page.
+In this assessment, we will use `create-react-app` to begin our to-do list application.

 <b> Insert pictures/giphies here for reference </b>